arnav1598/cp_templates/README.md

 # Description
-This repository contains code templates for competetive programming.
+This repository contains code templates for competitive programming.